 Then I put my sheet of plywood on top and started stapling.
 Make sure to check the depth of your staples before you start.
 You don’t want to use ones that are too deep and stick out the other side of the headboard.
-Might not make for the most comfortable headboard, unless you like the whole piercing your skin on the back of your head thing.

 Just staple your way all around the board.
 Super easy.

 Once the batting was all secured, I laid out the fabric with the patterned side down.
 I gave it a quick ironing to get out any wrinkles before starting.

 Now it was time to start stapling the fabric.
 I started off by doing the two long sides.
 I made sure to pull it tightly as I was going so that it wouldn’t be too loosey-goosey in the front.

 The corners are the part you want to be careful with.
 My technique (and I’m not sure if this is the “right” way or not, but it worked) is to approach it like I was wrapping a present.
 I get one side stapled, and then fold it in to the un-stapled side.
 Then I bring that piece up and pull it really tightly and staple along the seam.
 It takes a bit of practice, but I would just do it a few times until I got the perfect seam and then staple ‘er down.

 Here she was all stapled and ready to go.

 Now came the tricky part of actually hanging it.
 We wanted to attach it directly to the wall rather than to our bed, so we went through a few different options.
 We could have hung it using heavy-duty picture hangers, but we worried about it being wobbly and un-level.
 So we searched around and finally came across this heavy duty E-Z Ancor french cleat.
 It’s 18 inch and holds up to 200 pounds.
 I couldn’t find the same brand on Amazon, but this OOK Hangman French Cleat is the exact same in terms of dimensions and weight as the one we used.